Deep Clustering by Semantic Contrastive Learning: Experiments

 \section{Experiments}

-\paragraph{Datasets.} Evaluations were conducted on six challenging object recognition benchmarks. \textbf{(1) CIFAR-10(/100)~\cite{krizhevsky2009cifar}}: Natural image datasets composed by 60,000 samples in size $32\times32$ that are uniformly drawn from 10(/100) classes.
-The 20 super-classes on CIFAR-100 were considered as ground-truth. \textbf{(2) STL-10~\cite{coates2011stl}}: An ImageNet adapted dataset consists of 1,300 images from each of 10 classes in size $96\times96$.
-Additional 100,000 samples from unknown classes with no overlap with the known categories on training or test sets were deprecated in our experiments. \textbf{(3) ImageNet-10/Dogs~\cite{russakovsky2015imagenet}}: ImageNet subsets containing samples from 10 randomly selected classes or 15 dog breeds. \textbf{(4) Tiny-ImageNet~\cite{le2015tiny_imagenet}}: Another ImageNet subset in larger-scale with 100,000 samples in size $64\times64$ evenly distributed in 200 classes.
-All the models were trained on the same data in consistent sizes as \cite{xu2019iic,huang2020pica} for fair comparisons.
+\paragraph{Datasets.} Evaluations were conducted on six challenging object recognition benchmarks. \textbf{(1) CIFAR-10(/100)~\cite{krizhevsky2009cifar}}: Natural image datasets composed by 60,000 samples that are uniformly drawn from 10(/100) classes.
+The 20 super-classes on CIFAR-100 were considered as ground-truth. \textbf{(2) STL-10~\cite{coates2011stl}}: An ImageNet adapted dataset consists of 1,300 images from each of 10 classes.
+Additional 100,000 images from unknown classes were available but deprecated in our experiments. \textbf{(3) ImageNet-10/Dogs~\cite{russakovsky2015imagenet}}: ImageNet subsets containing samples from 10 randomly selected classes or 15 dog breeds. \textbf{(4) Tiny-ImageNet~\cite{le2015tiny_imagenet}}: Another ImageNet subset in larger-scale with 100,000 samples evenly distributed in 200 classes.
+Training and testing are conducted on the same set of data following convention~\cite{xu2019iic,huang2020pica}.

-\paragraph{Evaluation metrics.} Three standard clustering metrics were used to measure the consistency of cluster assignments and ground-truth memberships: (1) Clustering accuracy (\textbf{ACC}) maps one-to-one the learned clusters to the ground-truth classes by the Hungarian algorithm~\cite{kuhn1955hungarian} and measures the classification accuracy; (2) Normalised mutual information (\textbf{NMI}) quantifies the labelling consistency by the normalised MI between the predicted and ground-truth labels of all image samples; (3) Adjusted rand index (\textbf{ARI}) computes the ratio of image sample pairs holding consistent pairwise relationships against the ground-truth.
+\paragraph{Evaluation metrics.} Three standard clustering metrics were used to measure the consistency of cluster assignments and ground-truth class memberships: (1) Clustering accuracy (\textbf{ACC}) maps one-to-one the learned clusters to the ground-truth classes by the Hungarian algorithm~\cite{kuhn1955hungarian} and measures the classification accuracy; (2) Normalised mutual information (\textbf{NMI}) quantifies the labelling consistency by the normalised MI between the predicted and ground-truth labels of all image samples; (3) Adjusted rand index (\textbf{ARI}) computes the ratio of image sample pairs holding consistent pairwise relationships against the ground-truth.
 All these metrics scale from $0$ to $1$ and higher is better.